rangle/ngCourse2/handout/routing/route_lifecycle_hooks.md

 ## CanDeactivate

-To use the `CanDeactivate` hook, your component needs to implement the `CanDeactivate` interface, which means your component needs to have a `routerCanDeactivate` method available on it.
+To use the `CanDeactivate` hook, your component must implement the `CanDeactivate` interface, which means your component must have a `routerCanDeactivate` method available on it.

 Just like the `@CanActivate`, if a true value/resolving promise is returned, the router will navigate away.
 If a false value/rejecting promise is returned, it will stop navigation away from the component.